Ohio Senate Votes To Ban Abortion As Soon As A Heartbeat Is Detected

 Advertisement

-The bill looks to criminalize abortion providers who offer the procedure after a fetal heartbeat is detected, which often happens around six weeks of gestation.
+The bill looks to criminalise abortion providers who offer the procedure after a foetal heartbeat is detected, which often happens around six weeks of gestation.
 If a woman has an abortion after that point, her physician would be charged with a fifth-degree felony punishable by up to one year in prison.

 A similar heartbeat bill was also passed by lawmakers in late 2016, but Republican Gov. John Kasich vetoed it then, arguing the bill was "clearly contrary to the Supreme Court of the United States’ current rulings on abortion."
 (Instead, he signed a 20-week abortion ban.)
 If the new heartbeat bill makes it to his desk before he leaves office, Kasich has said he would veto it again.
 But Republican Governor-elect Mike DeWine has promised to sign the bill after he is sworn-in in January.
 The Ohio Legislature could also have enough votes to override Kasich's veto if the bill passes before DeWine comes into office.
 State Rep. Christina Hagan, one of the authors of the legislation, said the Legislature plans to do this in November.
 "The point is: it’s time," she said during debate at the time.
 "It doesn’t matter if the governor is with us or against us."